marketgrowth/kayahealth/README.md

 ### Documentation

-Complete documentation for Marley Health is available at https://frappehealth.com/docs
+Complete documentation for Kaya EHR for LTC is available at https://frappehealth.com/docs

 ### License